bennettpeter/MythTV-LeanCapture/README.md

 #### /etc/opt/mythtv/leancap.conf

 - DATADIR and LOGDIR: I recommend leave these as is.
 Change them if you need to store data files and logs in a different location.
 Note that the default directories are created by install.
 If you change the names here, you must create those directories manually and change ownership to mythtv.
 - VID_RECDIR: Optional.
-You need to specify a video storage directory here if you want to use leanxdvr or leanfire.
-These are not part of the lean recorder. leanxdvr can be used for recording programs from the Xfinity cloud DVR and adding them to your videos collection. leanfire can be used for recording other content from the fire stick (e.g. Youtube videos).
+You need to specify a video storage directory here if you want to use leanxdvr, leanfire or leanrec.
+These are not part of the lean recorder. leanxdvr can be used for recording programs from the Xfinity cloud DVR and adding them to your videos collection. leanfire and leanrec can be used for recording other content from the fire stick (e.g. Youtube videos).
 - NAVTYPE: Leave as "All Channels".
 Default "All Channels".
 - MAXCHANNUM: Enter the highest channel number you use.
 I recommend using 999.
 Comcast has a policy of numbering all channels with numbers below 1000, and then duplicating the channels in numbers above that.
 If you want to use those higher numbers for recording, set this to the highest number channel available.
 If you set it higher than what is present in Comcast, you will get errors in the leancap_chanlist script.
 - Email settings: Fill these in to get emails and text messages when there is a problem with the capture device.
 If you do not want emails or text messages, set EMAIL1 nd EMAIL2 to empty.
 The messages will go to notify.py.log in the log directory.